nominetresearch/microbit-networking-book-python/groupcommunication/groupcommunication.md

 	A group or multicast address is a special address which says all devices in the group should receive this message.

-To set a group address (or group ID), you will again use the “radio set group” block under the Radio menu like in [Broadcast communication:One to all](../broadcast/broadcast.md).
-The main challenge of this chapter is creating the groups for communication.
-How do computers learn about and join these groups?
+To set a group address (or group ID), you will use the *group* parameter that can be set  in the `radio.config()` function.

+The main challenge of this chapter is creating the actual groups for communication.
+Think about how computers learn about and join these groups.
-What happens when they leave a group?
+What happens when a computer leaves a group?
 In this chapter, you will have a chance to think about these questions when you experiment with creating groups.

 ### **Further reading**

 When configuring group IDs for micro:bits, you will notice that the group IDs range from 0 to 255.
 This is the decimal (base 10) representation of group IDs.
 But we can also write these group IDs in binary (base 2).
 For the binary case, we will need 8 bits to get to a maximum group ID of 255.

 Let’s think about the binary representation of group IDs.
-The figure below shows an example for the group ID 172 in 8
+The figure below shows an example for the group ID 172 in 8 bits: 10101100.
-bits: 10101100.
 Notice that, we start reading bits from right to left.
 Each bit is numbered 1 to 8, corresponding to a power of two.
-The leftmost bit, bit 1, means $2^0 = 1$.
+The rightmost bit, bit 1, means $2^0 = 1$.
 Bit 2 means $2^1 = 2$ and we
 continue like this until we reach bit 8, which means $2^7 = 128$.
 Each bit location may contain either 0 or 1.
 To find the decimal value of 10101100, we need to do some maths.
 For a bit location $x$, we multiply its bit value with $2^{x-1}$.
 For bit location 8, the bit value is 1, and we need to multiply $2^(8-1) =2^7=128$ with 1.
-After doing this for all bit locations, we add all the values we found.
+After doing this for all the bit locations, we add all the values we found.
 The result of this addition is 172.

 Now, check for the case 11111111.
 Is it really equal to 255?
 For further reading, see the BBC Bitesize, Binary revision page in the Resources section.